staceyj118/Python-Matplotlib/README.md

-# Python-Matplotlib
-The Power of Plots
+# The Power of Plots

 ## Background